MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/overview-security-center.md

 The new Microsoft 365 security center ([https://security.microsoft.com](https://security.microsoft.com)) integrates Microsoft 365 services and endpoints, so that devices, email, identities, and app security can be managed from a single location.
 This center emphasizes quick access to information, simpler layouts, and clarity across a single security center.

-The Microsoft 365 security center combines two existing centers into one:
+The Microsoft 365 security center combines these centers into one:

 1. **Microsoft Defender for Office 365**
 1. **Microsoft Defender for Endpoint**
+1. **Microsoft 365 Defender**

 If you need information about what's changed from the Office 365 Security & Compliance center or the Microsoft Defender Security Center, see: